muze-nl/jaqt/docs/manual.md

 ]
 ```

 Notice that there is no `firstName` property in the data.
 But because we replaced the `_` with `_.name`, JAQT knows which property you want.
-This works only for properties on the current object.
-You can't use `_.metrics.hair_color`.
-For that see how you can add your own [accessor functions](#accessor-functions) later in the manual.

 ### Re-usable Fragments